saleemak/FYUGP-Minor-C--Practicals-INTRODUCTION-TO-DATA-SCIENCE/README.md

 ## 📚 FYUGP Minor C Practicals – Introduction to Data Science

-This repository contains the **practical implementations for the course _“Introduction to Data Science”_ offered as Minor C under FYUGP**.
+This repository contains the **practical implementations for the course _“Introduction to Data Science”_ offered as Minor C under Calicut University FYUGP**.

 The repository focuses on **hands-on implementation of core data science and machine learning algorithms** using Python and commonly used data science libraries.